e11i0t23/qmk_configurator_electron/Readme.md

 ### Project setup
 ```
 yarn install
-yarn run build
+yarn run dist
 ```
-A build must be performed as it invokes rebuilding native modules
+A build must be performed as it invokes rebuilding native modules (this will be updated soon)

 ### Compiles for development
 ```